vaikan/paperwork/README.md

 $ make deploy
 ```

-The Makefile then takes care of initializing Swarm, in case you haven't done that already, creating the encrypted network (`papernet`) and deploying the Paperwork stack on top of it.
+The Makefile then takes care of initialising Swarm, in case you haven't done that already, creating the encrypted network (`papernet`) and deploying the Paperwork stack on top of it.

 **Note:** This Docker stack is configured to use `www.paperwork.local` (for the [web UI](https://github.com/paperwork/web)) and `api.paperwork.local` (for the API services).
 Hence you will need to add these to the `127.0.0.1` entry in your `/etc/hosts` file: